 Associate of Arts Degree

 Requirements for the degree (60 semester credit hours in total) include 40 semester credits of general education courses and 20 semester credits of elective courses.
-These requirements can usually be met in two years of full-time study, and they meet the requirements of the Minnesota Transfer Curriculum.
+These requirements can usually be met in two years of full-time study, and aligns with the requirements of the Minnesota Transfer Curriculum.
 Students transferring in 45 credits or fewer are required to take SOCS 110.

 General Education requirements for the A.A. degree.